Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Formulation

 \section{Formulation}

-As we have shown earlier, accuracy, privacy, and system performance are seemingly conflicting goals to achieve within one neural network.
-Hence, we aim to search for an optimal DNN structure and placement to find a sweet spot in between these objectives.
+As we have shown, in the offline phase, the optimizer is updated according to the reward incorporating accuracy, privacy, and resource costs.
 In this section, we will illustrate how we measure or evaluate each metric in our framework.